keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 -->
 ### Emmigration
 What happens if a student decides to move to another country, where they won't pay taxes to the country where they were educated, and it may not be possible to track their income?
-Will the holder of the 'right to educate' contract be left without a payout?
+Will the holder of the educational contract be left without a payout?

 In this case the government will make an estimate of what would have been paid out for that person per year, and pay that out on a yearly basis.
 If the person happens to immigrate back, the normal payment based on their income will continue.